 That said, a Discovery Audit can also be tackled pre-user-stories, post-personas if absolutely required.
 There is a slight risk you might miss some items in the audit because you haven’t gone through user story generation and prioritization yet, but it’s a relatively small risk.

 This falls under the category of user research.
 Or a process audit.
-We’re not big into arguing semantics – what matters is seeing how real users fulfill an objective currently and why, so as to inform a better user experience down the road.
-So if you don’t have an existing website or application that’s being rebuilt, you likely still have some auditing work to do.
+We’re not big into arguing semantics – what matters is seeing how real users fulfill an objective currently and why, to inform a better user experience down the road.
+So even if you don’t have an existing digital product that’s being rebuilt, you likely still have some auditing work to do.

 Note: Keep in mind there are entire fields and textbooks devoted to user research.
 If you really want a deep dive, Observing the User Experience: A Practitioner’s Guide to User Research by Elizabeth Goodman is an outstanding book on the subject.
 But just like anything in life, user research, conversations, process audits and the like are not all-or-nothing.
 Even a little bit is better than none.